Instagram

 Judicial System

-The judicial system is organized and established by the Judicial Law, Law No. 10 of the Year 2003, in terms of which litigation is divided into three stages: the courts of the first instance, the courts of appeal, and the court of cassation.
+The judicial system in Qatar is structured under the provisions of the Judicial Law (Law No. 10 of 2003).
+This law defines the three stages of litigation: the courts of first instance, the courts of appeal, and the court of cassation.

 Civil Law